IreneNS/data-science-portfolio-IN/ML(Spark)-Flight-delay-prediction-at-scale/README.md

 Thirdly, the time series nature of input data and prediction makes it extremely important to understand, process and analyze data thoroughly and appropriately to avoid leakage (i.e. using future information to predict the past event) and prevent artificially inflated prediction results.
 This is also a inplicit test for our team's intellectual honesty throughout the project.

 ## Pipeline Design
-Step 0: Preprocessing
+- Step 0: Preprocessing
-Step 1: Post processing EDA
+- Step 1: Post processing EDA
-Step 2: Feature Selection and Feature Engineering - careful feature screening and engineering are done to keep the most relevant features, derive new featues while avoid leakage
+- Step 2: Feature Selection and Feature Engineering
+  - Careful feature screening and engineering are done to keep the most relevant features, derive new featues while avoid leakage
-Step 2: Scaling, and Encoding - Scale numerical and label encoded features using min-max scaler to combat skewness; encoding categorical variables to numerical representation, adapting binary encoding when dimension reduction is needed.
+- Step 3: Scaling, and Encoding
+  - Scale numerical and label encoded features using min-max scaler to combat skewness;
+  - Encode categorical variables to numerical representation, adapt binary encoding when dimension reduction is needed.
-Step 3: Cross Validation and Grid Search - time series aware cross validation (block CV) is used to prevent leakage Step 4: Model Training and Evaluation
+- Step 4: Cross Validation and Grid Search
+  - Time series aware cross validation (block CV) is used to prevent leakage
+- Step 5: Model Training and Evaluation
-Step 5: Find optimal algorithm and fine-tune
+- Step 6: Find optimal algorithm and fine-tune

 ## High-Level Summary of Data Description (pre-processing and EDA)
 - **Data Preprocessing and EDA**: